 (b) the proceeds of unlawful activities,

-and the court is satisfied that the information shows on the face of it that there are reasonable grounds for that belief.
+and the court is satisfied that the information shows on the face of it that there are reasonable grounds for that belief.’

-(3) When the High Court makes a preservation of property order, it must at the same time make an order authorising the seizure of the property concerned by a member of the police, and any other ancillary orders that the court considers appropriate for the proper, fair and effective execution of the order.

-(4) Property seized under subsection (3) must be dealt with in accordance with the directions of the High Court.'

 [24] In the case of Prosecutor-General v Uuyuni the Supreme Court remarked as to the structure of the Act as follows:

 ‘[29] The Namibian POCA is a replica of the South African Act.
 Chapters 5 and 6 above, are incidentally also chs 5 and 6 of the Namibian POCA.
 Section 38 is the Namibia's s 51 and s 38(2) is s 51(2), and s 39(1) is the Namibia's POCA s 52(1).
 In Namibia a person affected by the order who wishes to oppose the grant of the final order must deliver the notice of his intention within 21 days after service of the notice on him/her.
 Any other person 21 days after the notice of the order is gazetted.
 The preservation of property order generally expires 120 days after the date on which notice of the making of the order is published in the Gazette.
 Section 57(1) makes provision for living expenses where necessary and s 58(1) provides for variation or rescission.
 The Namibian POCA like its South African counterpart also allows for a two-stage procedure of proceedings, the ex parte stage which in my opinion makes no provision for a rule nisi contrary to the practice that has developed in the High Court where applications in terms of s 51 are granted accompanied by a rule nisi.
 The High Court has read in s 51 a rule nisi which is not provided for by that section.
-Section 52(3) makes it very clear that any person who has an interest in the property subjected to the preservation of property order 'may give written notice of his or her intention to oppose the making of a forfeiture order' (my emphasis).
+Section 52(3) makes it very clear that any person who has an interest in the property subjected to the preservation of property order 'may give written notice of his or her intention to oppose the making of a forfeiture order. . . .'
 That first stage of the proceedings is consistent with the purpose of the Act to preserve the property from being dissipated and allow the interested party to raise a defence at the forfeiture stage.
 In the first stage of the proceedings the court need only be satisfied that the information contained in the affidavit that the property concerned is an instrumentality of an offence or proceeds of unlawful activities shows on the face of it that there are reasonable grounds for that belief.
 The balance of probabilities test only arises at the second stage, the application for forfeiture order.
 See s 61(1).
 An ex parte application is one brought for the benefit of one party to a proceeding in the absence of the other or without the adverse party having had notice of its application.
-By its nature in an ex parte application only the one party would be in court and the adverse party is only served with the application and the court order thereafter…’
+By its nature an ex parte application only the one party would be in court and the adverse party is only served with the application and the court order thereafter.
+The balance of probabilities test only arises at the second stage, the application for forfeiture order.
+See s 61(1).
+An ex parte application is one brought for the benefit of one party to a proceeding in the absence of the other or without the adverse party having had notice of its application.
+By its nature an ex parte application only the one party would be in court and the adverse party is only served with the application and the court order thereafter. ’